netlands/PhotoSync/README.md

 Workflow: Connect camera to PC > Take picture > Automatically transfer or Review on a PC screen and optionally transfer the picture > Move to the next picture.

-One additional requirement for me was the ability to check the layout of the pictures, especially straight lines and centering (product photography).
-Having an option to overlay a grid and quickly zoom in was a secondary requirement.
-I also was looking for a quick "one-click" non-destructive way to sort/triage files for further processing (keep, star, discard).
+An additional requirement for me was the ability to check the layout of the pictures, especially straight lines and centering (product photography).
+Having an option to overlay a grid and quickly zoom in would be helpful.
+I also was looking for a "one-click" non-destructive way to sort/triage files for further processing (keep, star, discard).

 ## Requirements
 Node.js